FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 - Necessary sports equipment (we're thinking of getting some bibs).
 - Snacks and drinks for the Sports Week Party on Friday, May 9th.

+You can either pay the fee via PayPal (see the initial email for address), or in cash to any of the committee members, preferably Sérgio [MPP], Mari [IPP], Benny [MPA], Fabi [MPE].
+If you have trouble paying please just drop an email.

 ### What we'll do with the survey data

 This survey will allow us to group all participants into **three or four main teams** that are roughly equal-sized with respect to every sport - we'll decide on team sizes depending on the number of sign-ups, last year there were more than 100 participants split into 3 main teams!\